LambdaTest/documentation/docs/automated-test-cases-with-ai.md

 ></script>
 Test Manager enables the creation and management of automated test cases directly within its platform.
 This feature not only streamlines test case development but also integrates AI to auto-generate BDD Scenarios from automated test runs, further optimizing the management of testing activities.

-> Currently, this feature is supported for Selenium Web frameworks.

 ## Automated Linking of Automation Runs with Test Manager

 1. Initiate the automation script and once it completes, proceed to the automation dashboard.
 The automation test run will be visible.